Charles Ackerly: 1920 Olympics

-He competed for the United States in the 1920 Summer Olympics held in Antwerp, Belgium in the freestyle featherweight division, winning the gold medal.
-He was the only American wrestler to win gold during the 1920 Olympics, and was given a hero's welcome in his hometown of Cuba, New York following his return from Antwerp.
+He competed for the United States in wrestling at the 1920 Summer Olympics held in Antwerp, Belgium in the freestyle featherweight division, defeating Sam Gerson to win the gold medal.
+Ackerly had to drop weight to wrestle with the U.S. Olympic team, and competed at the Olympics at 60 kg, around 132 pounds.
+He was the only American wrestler to win gold during the 1920 Olympics, and was given a enthusiastic reception in his hometown of Cuba, New York following his return from Antwerp.